felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 After following this lab you should know more about the implementation and limitations of odometry-based localization for mobile robots.

 ## Next Lab
+In the next lab you will use the estimated robot pose to implement a go-to-goal behavior based on a PID controller.

 Go to [Lab 4](../Lab4/ReadMe.md) - Go-to-goal behavior with PID

 Back to [main page](../README.md).